smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 <img src="images/one_way_LATENT.svg" data-fig-align="center" />

 For purposes of identification and scaling, the loading for the first indicator is constrained to one.
-(Thompson, Lie & Green (TLG) claim that the loading for the 4th indicator is constrained to one.
+(Thompson, Liu & Green (TLG) claim that the loading for the 4th indicator is constrained to one.
 However, when the 4th loading is constrained to one, I do not get the same results as given in Table 21.6 (in particular the latent variance), nor do I get